vaadin/vaadin-gradle-plugin/README.md

   and will place that by default into the `build/vaadin-generated` folder.
 The folder is then later picked up by `jar` and `war` tasks which then package the folder contents properly onto the classpath.
 Note that this task is not automatically hooked into `war`/`jar`/`assemble`/`build` and need to be invoked explicitly.
-WARNING: this task will be skipped if `productionMode` is set to false.
+Note: this task will not be triggered automatically if `productionMode` is set to false.
 * `vaadinPrepareNode` will download a local distribution of node.js and npm into the `node/` folder for use by Vaadin.
   Please see below for more information.

 Most common commands for all projects:

 * `./gradlew clean build` - builds the project and prepares the project for development.
-Automatically calls the `vaadinPrepareFrontend` task.
+Automatically calls the `vaadinPrepareFrontend` task, but doesn't call the `vaadinBuildFrontend` task by default.
 * `./gradlew clean vaadinPrepareFrontend` - quickly prepares the project for development.
 * `./gradlew clean build -Pvaadin.productionMode` - will compile Vaadin in production mode, then packages everything into the war/jar archive.
 Automatically calls the